GSA/digitalgov.gov/content/authors/aidan-feldman/_index.md

 # Keep it under 50 words and only one paragraph
 bio: Aidan Feldman is the TTS Technology Director, where he supports the programs and people that transform how government uses technology.
-Previously, Aidan worked at digital service teams 18F and Census xD, and startups like GitHub and Artsy.
-He has taught software development at places like Cornell, New York University, and General Assembly, and founded Hacker Hours, which provide free office hours for people learning to code.
+Previously, Aidan worked at digital service teams 18F and Census xD, and serveral startups.
 # e.g. U.S. General Services Administration
 agency_full_name: U. S. General Services Administration
 # Agency Acronym [e.g., GSA]